Brief introduction about Erasmus+ program

-First of all, you can use Abroadship.org as your main source to search for interesting and fun Erasmus+ YE and TC.
-We are constantly sharing open-calls for training courses and youth exchanges around Europe.
+First of all, you can use Abroadship.org as your main source to search for interesting and fun Erasmus+ training courses and youth exchanges.
+We are constantly sharing open-calls for Training Courses and youth exchanges around Europe.
 You can subscribe to our mailing list or like us on Facebook and receive the latest open-calls for interesting and fun YE and TC.

 Good luck and have fun!

 By Aleksandra Krstevska